meshula/LabFont2/status.md

 4. **Tests**: The test code doesn't match the current API implementation, suggesting that either the tests or the API have been updated without keeping the other in sync.

 5. **Examples**: The examples require GLFW, which isn't included in the repository or listed as a dependency in the build instructions.
 When GLFW is not found, the examples are skipped rather than failing to build.
+Additionally, the examples directly include WebGPU headers instead of using the LabFont abstraction, which contradicts the library's design goals.

 The project's README advertises features that don't appear to be fully implemented yet, such as text rendering with styling and layout.
 The code structure is in place, but many components seem to be incomplete or non-functional.